 World Health Organization.
 (2016).
 Recommendations on antenatal care for a positive pregnancy experience.
 Geneva, Switzerland: World Health Organization.

-Xu X, Liu S, Rao Y, et al. (2016).
+Xu X, Liu S, Rao Y, Shi Z, Wang L, Sharma M, Zhao Y. (2016).
 Prevalence and sociodemographic and lifestyle determinants of anemia during pregnancy: a cross-sectional study of pregnant women in China.
-Int J Environ Res Public Health, 13: 908.
+Int J Environ Res Public Health, 13, 908.

 Yala Provincial Public Health Office, (2019).
 Annual Report.
 Yala 2019 p.
 85-2.
 (In Thai).